qt-learning/QML-for-Beginners-Challenges/README.md

 ### Continue Learning

-After completing this challenge, we encourage you to continue your learning journey with more courses at [Qt Academy](https://qt.io/academy).
-The skills you've developed here will provide a solid foundation for exploring more advanced topics in Qt and QML development, including Qt Quick Layouts which was briefly introduced in this challenge.
+After completing this challenge, we encourage you to continue your learning journey with more courses at Qt Academy.
+The skills you've developed here in creating responsive and adaptive layouts will provide a solid foundation for building more complex applications that can adapt to different screen sizes and orientations.

 ### Share Your Work